 This goal is assessed by means of a poster and an oral presentation in the Senior Seminar Course.
 Students are required, using either personally conducted wet bench research or using published literature, to develop a testable hypothesis and then proceed to develop a logical argument supporting or falsifying that hypothesis.
 This is often most successful with research actually performed by the student.
 Prior to their oral presentations, students construct and display a poster using guidelines appropriate for a national meeting.
 A minimum average score for the poster presentation of 15 was set by the department after three semesters of assessment, and has been met in most semesters (Table 8).
-Seven of 24 students did not score above 15/20 on the poster in this academic year.
+Five of 22 students did not score above 15/20 on the poster in this academic year.
 Average for all posters were above the 15/20 set by the department, earning a green light.
-Scores in each of the categories used to evaluate poster content and form show that students are generally meeting our expectations (Fig. 4).
+Scores in each of the categories used to evaluate poster content and form show that on average students are generally meeting our expectations (Fig. 4).
+However, with almost 1⁄4 of our students not individually meeting our threshold criteria, we will enhance our mentoring efforts.